gov-cy/govcy-express-services/README.md

 - **`/signin-oidc`**: CY Login authentication endpoint.
 - **`/login`**: Redirect to CY Login login page.
 - **`/logout`**: CY Login logout endpoint.

-Absolutely!
-Here’s a **ready-to-paste Troubleshooting / FAQ section** you can add near the end of your README, just before Credits or Developer notes.

 ### 👨‍💻 Enviromental variables
 The environment variables are defined in: